19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

-18Subsections (1), (2) and (3) will be amended as set out in section 39(a) of the Income Tax (Amendment No. 2) Act 2007 (Act 53 of 2007) from the year of assessment 2009.
+\*Subsections (1), (2) and (3) will be amended as set out in section 39(a) of the Income Tax (Amendment No. 2) Act 2007 (Act 53 of 2007) from the year of assessment 2009.

-19(3) Any person who fails or neglects without reasonable excuse to comply with section 62 or 71(1) in respect of any year of assessment for 2 years or more shall be guilty of an offence and shall be liable on conviction to —
+\*(3) Any person who fails or neglects without reasonable excuse to comply with section 62 or 71(1) in respect of any year of assessment for 2 years or more shall be guilty of an offence and shall be liable on conviction to —

 (a) a penalty equal to double the amount of tax which the Comptroller assesses him to be liable for that year of assessment after determining, to the best of the Comptroller’s judgment, the amount of his chargeable income; and